-- The BCG sore is normal.
+- The appearance of lump after BCG vaccination is normal.
 It develops about two weeks after injection, and remains for about two weeks. - Do not apply anything on it.
 It heals by itself and a scar develops.

 PENTAVALENT:

 No serious side- effects.
 Common mild side - effects include pain, redness or swelling at injection site and mild fever.
 All of these should resolve within a few days.